5 Big Data Challenges and Solutions

 Solution

 One approach businesses can take is to invest in data analytics solutions powered by artificial intelligence (AI) and machine learning (ML).
 These tools can be run by individuals who are not data scientists but have basic data analysis and management knowledge.
+Organisations should also offer training to their existing staff to make it possible to get the most of them.
+This can help businesses save valuable resources that could have been spent recruiting, training and retaining new members of staff.

 3. Integrating data from various sources